google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 I hear from web developers, and is often the key reason they build a native app.

-The Contact Picker API is a new, on-demand picker that allows users to select entries from their contact list and share limited details of the selected entries with a website.
+The Contact Picker API is an on-demand API that allows users to select entries from their contact list and share limited details of the selected entries with a website.
 It allows users to share only what they want, when they want, and makes it easier for users to reach and connect